ClusterHQ/flocker/docs/advanced/api.rst

 Fedora/CentOS
 -------------

-To enable flocker control, and allow remote access to the control agent REST API, and for agent connections,
+To enable Flocker control service.

 .. task:: enable_flocker_control
    :prompt: [root@control-node]#

+The control service needs to accessible remotely.
+To configure FirewallD to allow access to the control service REST API, and for agent connections,

+.. task:: expose_flocker_control

+(On AWS, an external firewall is used instead, which will need to be configured similarily).
 For more details on configuring the firewall, see Fedora's `FirewallD documentation <https://fedoraproject.org/wiki/FirewallD>`_.

 To start the ZFS agent on a node, (where ``${CONTROL_NODE}`` is the address of the control node, and ``${NODE_NAME}`` is the name of the node being configured.: